Opportunities to Lead

 There are also two School Councillors for the Hawks and two School Councillors representing the Kestrels and Eagles.

 Dr Barley, one of our parents, has helped us build our understanding of the impact on the environment, giving talks in assembly and in classes.
-We also held an Eco themed Enrichment Week in July 2019, where we produced a large sculpture of a wave made from plastic bottles in which we had written messages of environmental hope.
+In July 2019, we held an Eco themed Enrichment Week where we produced a large sculpture of a wave made from plastic bottles in which we had written messages of environmental hope.
 The whole school performed an environmental dance to parents and we all produced works of art inspired by nature to sell at our summer fair, along with jams and chutneys made from locally sourced ingredients.
 In Forest School we created a sculpture from recycled plastic inspired by the gorgeous glass work of Dale Chihuly (his art gallery even liked a tweet of our sculpture!)

 At Avening Primary School we have four house teams: Mars, Neptune, Saturn and Jupiter.
 Leading each of our houses are our House Captains.